ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 - Why are you late? you boss is not interest in knowing natural laws when he asks this

-What's the connection between *ideal explanation* (contextually and pragmatically invariant) and human activity of *explanatory act* (contextually and pragmatically variant)?
+What's the *connection* between *ideal explanation* (contextually and pragmatically invariant, corresponds the whole *scientific practice*) and human activity of *explanatory act* (contextually and pragmatically variant, corresponds a *request for explanation*)?
+Intuitively, there should be some connection.

+Pragmatic proponent need to admit that there's something that is explanatory but not appropriate; The idealists need to admit that the ideal account is not straightforwardly the answer in the context.

 Scientific realists: tend to think science is aiming at *ideal explanation*